Erin Boheme

 Erin Boheme is an American jazz singer.

+Life and career

 Boheme was born in Oshkosh, Wisconsin in 1986.
 When she was fifteen, she and her mother went to Los Angeles to look for a record deal.
 They returned to Wisconsin unsuccessful.
 In 2004 Mike Melvoin, a native of Oshkosh, was nominated for a Grammy Award, and Boheme sent her congratulations.
 Melvoin asked her to work on his records, and he became a mentor.
 When she was eighteen, she was offered a contract by Concord Records, which released her debut album, What Love Is, in 2006.
 Her second album, What a Life, was produced by Michael Bublé.

 In 2017, Boheme sang at the inauguration of President Donald Trump.